 Jac Fitzgerald, BA, BE, Web developer at Tableau

-Jac majored in Software Engineering, French and Cognitive Science at the University of Queensland, moved to Seattle in 2009 to work for Microsoft and now works as a web developer at Tableau.
-Along with board games and running, she is interested in broadening pathways into the computing profession and improving the industry experience and career opportunities for existing diverse professionals.
+Jac majored in Software Engineering, French and Cognitive Science at the University of Queensland, moved to Seattle in 2009 to work for Microsoft and now works as a developer at Tableau.
+Along with board games and running, she is interested in broadening pathways into the computing profession, as well as improving the industry experience and career opportunities for existing diverse professionals.

-Vice-President: Mi-Youn Brusniak PhD, PMP, Bioinformatics Director at the Protein Drug Discovery Initiative at Fred Hutchinson Cancer Research Center.
+Mi-Youn Brusniak, PhD, PMP, Bioinformatics Director at the Protein Drug Discovery Initiative at Fred Hutchinson Cancer Research Center

 Mi-Youn earned a Ph.D. in computer-assisted drug design from the College of Pharmacy at the University of Texas at Austin.
 Her research and career interests are in the development of biomarkers and therapeutics through creation of robust and analytical information platforms for various aspects of preclinical and clinical data in order to optimize the development path.
 She has worked projects in academia, biotech, government and nonprofit organizations.
 She is the mother of a young engineering major daughter and has been involved in volunteering as a career fair presenter and industry expert presenter at local high schools.
 She is interested in creating policies and workplace environments that can provide fair resources and opportunities for developing diverse and capable teams that can succeed in achieving various challenging and exciting STEM objectives.

 Pauline Chane, BS, Chemical Biology graduate.
 Masters candidate Computer Science